boryspaulewicz/bhsdtr/Readme.md

 ?gabor
 ```

+To fit a hierarchical SDT model to this data we need to create some
-We need to create some data structures required by the stan
+data structures required by the stan function.
+This is how you can
-function.
-This is how you can create the combined response variable
+create the combined response variable that encodes both the binary
-that encodes both the binary classification decision and rating:
+classification decision and rating:

 ```
 gabor$r = combined_response(gabor$stim, gabor$rating, gabor$acc)